drbap/magicuser-theme-for-obsidian/README.md

 With the **Style Settings** community plugin, customize a wide range of theme elements to suit your preferences and create a truly engaging and productive workspace.

-I hope you'll find the **MagicUser theme** to be a valuable tool in enhancing your productivity and creativity.
-The theme's carefully considered features are designed to foster a more enjoyable work and study environment within Obsidian.

 ## Installation

 1. Open Obsidian **Settings** -> select **Appearance**